yearn/yearn-devdocs/docs/developers/v2/yswaps.md

 ### Add new strategy

 1. Add `STRATEGY` role on Trade factory contract.
 From yMech.
 2. Add `enable trades` on Trade factory contract.
 From strategy.
-3. Add `enable trade` on ySwap repo config (`fantom.ts` `mainnet.ts`) 3.1 To add it to the config we also need to know what solver we are going to use.
-It would be `Dexes.ts` which is a generic solver or it would have its own `Custom Solver`.
+3. Add `enable trade` on ySwap repo config (`fantom.ts` `mainnet.ts`)
+    3.1 To add it to the config we also need to know what solver we are going to use.
+It would be `Dexes.ts` which is a generic solver or it would have its own `Custom Solver`
     3.2 In case of need a `Custom Solver`, we need to code it.
 4. Once added to config, we are ready to execute the script to swap available trades.

 ### Remove strategy

 1. Revoke role from MS.
 2. Remove from network config file.
 3. OPTIONAL: remove custom solver if it has one.

 ## Keep3r jobs